parcelLab/parcelLab-js-plugin/Readme.md

 # parcelLab Javascript Plugin
-JavaScript plugin used to retrieve and display trackings from parcelLab on any given webpage.
+JavaScript to integrate a shop frontend (or any webpage) with parcelLab.
+This plugin can be used to retrieve and display the checkpoints of a tracking (delivery status page), or display an estimated delivery date for a given destination and courier (delivery time prediction) — on any given webpage.
-This plugin uses the v2 api and is under development. - use with caution!

-## For shop users
+## Integrate delivery status page
 ### Adding to your webpage
 Just add the following files (`parcelLab.min.js` and `fontawesome.min.css` and `parcelLab.min.css`) to your webpage.
 Then just initialize a new parcelLab object.

+A recent version of these scripts is always available at the parcelLab CDN (see example below).

 ### Initializing the magic
-After adding the script you will have a new ParcelLab class in your global scope.
+After adding the script you will have a new `ParcelLab` class in your global scope.
 Just create a new instance, with the rootDomId as a parameter and initialize it and you are good to go!

 ### Example
 ```html